CiscoTestAutomation/yang/verifiers/docs/README.rst

 Then you can implement methods that you need.
 List of avaliable methods can be found :doc:`here. </apidocs>`

 Now let's look as an example of a custom verifier that counts the number of static routes in the device.
-First we create a new file called `example.py` in the `yang/verifiers` directory and implement `gnmi_decoder` method.
+First we create a new file called `example.py` in the `yang/verifiers` directory and create helper decode method, that will be used to decode GNMI response.

 .. code-block:: python